wp-plugins/bulk-delete/readme.txt

 #### Bulk Delete Schedule Categories

-This addon adds the ability to schedule auto delete of categories.
+This addon adds the ability to schedule auto delete of posts based on categories.
 This will be really useful, if you have to delete posts based on categories on a regular basis.

 The cost of this addon is $15 and you can buy it through [paypal](http://sudarmuthu.com/out/bulk-delete-category-addon).